 Veterinary technology is the science and art of providing professional support to veterinarians.
 The AVMA CVTEA® accredits programs in veterinary technology that graduate veterinary technicians and/or veterinary technologists.

-A veterinary technician is a graduate of a two- or three-year AVMA CVTEA-accredited program in veterinary technology.
+A veterinary technician is a graduate of an AVMA CVTEA-accredited or Canadian Veterinary Medical Association (CVMA)-accredited program in veterinary technology.
 In most cases the graduate is granted an associate degree or certificate.

-A veterinary technologist is a graduate of a four-year baccalaureate AVMA CVTEA-accredited program in veterinary technology.
+A veterinary technologist is a graduate of an AVMA CVTEA- or CVMA-accredited program in veterinary technology that grants a baccalaureate degree.

 Veterinary assistant: The adjectives animal, veterinary, ward, or hospital combined with the nouns attendant, caretaker, or assistant are titles sometimes used for individuals where training, knowledge, and skills are less than that required for identification as a veterinary technician or veterinary technologist.